RELEASE DAY! Meant for Good: A Study of Joseph

 Forgiveness does not mean condoning someone’s bad behavior.
 It means releasing their judgment and consequences to God.

-As God faithfully opens doors for me to travel and speak with groups of women all over the country, I have discovered that forgiveness is often misunderstood.
 Some believe that forgiveness should only be extended when their perpetrator asks for it.
 Or when they have groveled enough.
 But when is enough enough?
 Your pain cannot be undone, only surrendered to God.

 Others believe that forgiveness means you must reconcile with the person who hurt you and go skipping through the tulip fields into the sunset together.
 Neither could be further from the truth.
 In order to extend forgiveness, we need to clearly understand what it is not.